kubesphere/website/content/en/docs/multicluster-management/introduction/overview.md

 ---
-title: "Multi-cluster Management — Overview"
+title: "Kubernetes Multi-Cluster Management — Overview"
 keywords: 'Kubernetes, KubeSphere, multicluster, hybrid-cloud'
 description: 'Gain a basic understanding of multi-cluster management, such as its common use cases, and the benefits that KubeSphere can bring with its multi-cluster feature.'
 linkTitle: "Overview"